Skip to main content

 Best Practices

-- Enable read-only tools - Allow safe operations without confirmation
+3. Allow read-only tools - Let safe operations run without repeated confirmation

-- Test policies - Verify tool policies work as expected
+5. Test policies - Verify allow policies work as expected

 Common Use Cases